danidb/zusform/README.md

-# 🚧 WARNING - It won't be the same tomorrow morning. 🏗️
+# 🚧 WARNING - Work in progress. 🏗️
-This library is under very active development and the API is volatile ☢️.
-Don't use it yet, but feel free to contribute if you see something you like!
+This library is under very active development and the API is volatile.
+It's probably unwise to use it just yet.
+Feel free to reach out and contribute if you see something you like.

 # 🐻‍❄️ Zusform
 Oversimplified React form handling with Zustand.